 MUS 080 RECITAL/CONCERT/CONVOCATION is for 0 credits, however, attendance is required of all music majors every semester.
 Passing 7 of 8 semesters of MUS 080 is required before proceeding to recital.
-In order to satisfy this requirement, evidence of 4\ attended programs each semester must be filed with the Music Office. \ In the event that 4 campus concerts/recitals are not scheduled, the minimum number will be set by the Department Chair for that semester.
+In order to satisfy this requirement, evidence of 4 attended programs each semester must be filed with the Music Office.
+In the event that 4 campus concerts/recitals are not scheduled, the minimum number will be set by the Department Chair for that semester.
 If a student needs to be excused from convocation due to a class conflict, he or she must clear it with advisor.
 0 credits.

 MUS 100 PIANO CLASS FOR BEGINNERS provides group instruction emphasizing the development of basic keyboard skills and instruction in reading both G and F clef notation.
-No prerequisite.
+Placement given after obtaining "Applied Music Permit" card from the Music office.
 3 credit hours.